hoangtnm/deep-learning/tutorials/README.md

 ## Week 6 - Deep Reinforcement Learning
 - [ ] Watch CS 294 [here](http://rail.eecs.berkeley.edu/deeprlcourse/)
 - [ ] Build a Deep Q Network using Tensorflow

+## Complete path to learning AI

+### New to AI and want to get started building AI apps fast?

+I highly recommend [AI Programming with Python Nanodegree program](https://mclick.udacity.com/z/iqpazvm1?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe).
+Even if you have no prior AI experience, you’ll be coding in Python and building your first neural network in just three months!

+### Have some Python and statistics experience and want to master the most important AI techniques?

+If you're hungry to work in the hottest field in AI, then definitely check out [Deep Learning Nanodegree program](https://mclick.udacity.com/z/mh56dg3n?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe).
+You'll master TensorFlow and learn Generative Adversarial Straight Networks (which let you auto-generate photorealistic faces) straight from their inventor!

+If you want the fastest path to an AI job, the [Machine Learning Engineer Nanodegree program](https://mclick.udacity.com/z/479w4xt1?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe) is for you.
+That's because jobs requiring Machine Learning are some of the fastest-growing roles according to LinkedIn, and we'll help you build your GitHub profile to ensure your skills are presented in the most compelling way to employers.

+### Already have some AI expertise and want to expand your toolkit with the most cutting-edge skills?

+Learn about one of today's most exciting areas in all of AI in [Deep Reinforcement Learning Nanodegree program](https://mclick.udacity.com/z/ifxx8hu3?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe).
+This is the technology Google's DeepMind team used to power its AlphaGo Zero engine.
+But it isn't just for games.
+Deep Reinforcement Learning has the ability to optimize many other fields—from robotics to finance.

+If you're eager to apply AI directly to some of the world's toughest challenges, consider either [Computer Vision](https://mclick.udacity.com/z/2mxeahm1?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe) or [Natural Language Processing](https://mclick.udacity.com/z/mjmz2h53?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe) programs.
+Including topics from building self-driving cars to creating smart assistants, these programs are taught with industry leaders like NVIDIA and Amazon Alexa, to help you put AI to immediate use in the real world.

+Round out your knowledge of AI by learning from AI experts like Sebastian Thrun and Peter Norvig in [Artificial Intelligence Nanodegree program](https://mclick.udacity.com/z/ct0ovega?uid=b6ac2a85-43dc-41bf-9664-dc8bdce2cf34&mid=3a105728-c021-469c-91f2-4b7d02cd30fe).
+You'll master the techniques used in the NASA Mars Rover and DeepMind's AlphaGo agent.

 ## Some interesting repos on GitHub